Consumption Partial Insurance in the Presence of Tail Income Risk: An organizing framework: a lifecycle model with tail income risk

 \subsection{Income process}

 Income is the only source of (idiosyncratic) uncertainty that the household faces.
-Its logarithm is given by

-where $\mathbf{X}_{it}$ is a vector of characteristics in the $t=0$ information set of the household, such as age, education, race, that drive the deterministic profile of income over the lifecycle; $\boldsymbol{\delta}$ is the loading factor of those variables on the logarithm of income.
-The remaining terms make up the stochastic component of income, consisting of permanent income $P_{it}$ and transitory shock $v_{it}$.
-We assume that permanent income has a unit root, $P_{it} = P_{it-1} + \zeta_{it}$, where $\zeta_{it}$ is the permanent income shock.
-These modeling choices give rise to the familiar permanent-transitory formulation\footnote{See \citet{MeghirPistaferri2011} for a comprehensive review of modern income processes. }
+Its logarithm is given by where $\mathbf{X}_{it}$ is a vector of characteristics in the $t=0$ information set of the household that drive the deterministic profile of income over the lifecycle (e.g., age, education, race) and $\boldsymbol{\delta}$ is its loading factor.
+The remaining terms make up the stochastic component of income, consisting of persistent income $P_{it}$ and transitory shock $v_{it}$.